 Rustic Lanes • Sri Senpaga Vinayagar • Street Art • Icons of Koon Seng Road • Shophouses • Local Kopi Shops •

-As per our 60mins itinerary, with added food experience at a local Hawker Centre or select shophouse diner, with a and visit to a greater surrounding area including a look at one of Singapore’s earliest housing estates, for a feel of real local life – and a pass by the nearby National Stadium at the Kallang Bay area.
+As per our 60mins itinerary, with added food experience at a local Hawker Centre or select shophouse diner, with a and visit to a greater surrounding area including a look at one of Singapore’s old residential areas (which you may recognise from the classic movie St Jack), and a scoot through a pre-war school, formerly Lee Kuan Yew’s Primary School and now home to an arts complex featuring pottery, martial arts and music studios.